timkurvers/byte-buffer/README.md

 * Maintains index and supports seeking
 * Supports UTF-8 characters
 * Does *not* support NULL-terminated C-strings
-* Does *not* support growing, slicing, cloning and reversing as view and buffer are immutable
+* Does *not* support growing, clipping, cloning and reversing as view and buffer are immutable